Dadario23/mern-stack-mysql/README.md

 Update the database connection configuration in the project's code to match your MySQL settings.
 You can configure the database from the db.js file located in the /server directory Open the db.js file in a text editor or IDE.
-Modify the values ​​as follows
+Modify the values ​​as follows:

 `host: "localhost",`
 ` user: "root",`
 ` password: "pass",`